BabuLab-UofR/HPiP_pub/README.md

 [Penn, Bennett H, *et al.,* 2018](https://pubmed.ncbi.nlm.nih.gov/30118682/), while negative instanses were constructed usig negative sampling.
 Both sets were mixed to construct labelled training set.
 This set was further split into a training set (70%) for model training and a test set (30%) for performance assessment of the classifiers.

 # Citation
-Rahmatbakhsh, M., et al. (2022) HPiP: an R/Bioconductor package for predicting host-pathogen protein-protein  interactions from protein sequences using an ensemble machine learning.
-Manuscript submitted for publication
+Rahmatbakhsh,M. et al. (2022) HPiP: an R/Bioconductor package for predicting host–pathogen protein–protein interactions from protein sequences using ensemble machine learning approach.
+Bioinforma.
+Adv., 2, vbac038.